pfmiles/dropincc.java/README.md

 ### NOTES

 * dropincc.java is now in its very initial stage, so it has a lot of improvements to do: The token definition is implemented in java built-in regEx implementation, so it could not support 'longest match' which it is expected to be.
 It now behaviors like a 'earliest match' or something...
 So the token definition order matters a lot currently.
 This must be improved later.
-* Due to some LL(*) issues, 'Non-LL regular' exceptions may be thrown when you defined some special case of rules coincidentally.
-This would be fixed soon.

 ### TODO

 * TokenTypes in runtime lexing & parsing should be simplified to a 'hashCode & equals-efficient' type(int).
 * Bootstrap "longest match" lexer regex engine.
-* Backtrack when "non-LL Regular"
 * Allow user to name each element for pretty printing.
 * More examples and detailed documentation.